- This event has passed.

 Hilton Baltimore: Hilton Key Ballroom 4 in Baltimore, MD

 Research supports the emergence of “microbial clocks” for estimating PMI.
 Recent advances by several teams have proven the concept of microbial tools for forensic analysis.
-This meeting, being held prior to the AAFS meeting, will convene stakeholders in the microbial clock technology ecosystem (researchers, developers, legal, pathology, practitioners) to 1) understand recent research and gaps in microbiome technology for PMI and 2) envision the steps for adopting this type of forensic technology into casework.
+This meeting, held prior to the AAFS meeting, convenes stakeholders in the microbial clock technology ecosystem (researchers, developers, legal, pathology, practitioners) to 1) understand recent research and gaps in microbiome technology for PMI and 2) envision the steps for adopting this type of forensic technology into casework.

 The Stakeholder Meeting for Estimating the Postmortem Interval (PMI) Using Microbes meets on February 18th, 2019 from 8:30am-5pm ET, before the 71st Annual American Academy of Forensic Sciences (AAFS) meeting in Baltimore, MD.
 This is an open meeting where attendees can learn about the impact of recent research advances (and remaining gaps in knowledge) and comprehend the steps to transition the research into casework.

 Note that this meeting is not part of the AAFS conference; meeting participants are not required to register for AAFS to attend.
 There is no cost to attend this meeting.

 Please contact Amy Witsil at email@example.com for questions about this event.

 To learn more about this topic, read “Estimating the postmortem interval using microbes: Knowledge gaps and a path to technology adoption” by Dr. Jessica Metcalf.